- FFF Advocate:

-Blake’s parents did not know that people can die from flu until their 16-year-old son tragically passed away.
+Blake’s parents did not know that people die from the flu until it happened to their son.

 Blake Anthony Crane was a healthy 16-year-old that loved baseball, fishing, playing on his Xbox, reading, and his family.
 On February 14, 2020, Blake returned from school not feeling well.
 Flu was spreading in his community, but his grandparents had gifted him with a snowboarding weekend getaway.
 Although he was tired, he still wanted to go on the family trip.
 He slept the entire five-hour ride to the resort.